shreeyakapoor190/DSA-Essentials/README.md

 # DSA Essentials:
 * Contains implementation of all the basic data structures and algorithms.
-* Basic operations and functions performed on the data structures.
+* Fundamental operations and functions performed on these data structures.